 The total biomass of the six types of feed was 0.343 Kg/m2/day.
-The calculation of forage productivity for elephants per day at grazing locations obtained a value of 1938.64 Kg, with the most extensive feed dominance being Melastoma malabathricum (791.28 Kg/day), at 40.81% of the total forage productivity of elephants.
-This result is the same as previous research reporting that the most elephant's feed dominance is Melastoma malabathricum (28.26 Kg/day) (Tohir et al., 2016); in addition, another study said that the most preferred of elephant's feed dominance is Imperata cylindrica (Rahmanda et al., 2020).
+The calculation of forage productivity for elephants per day at grazing locations obtained a value of 1938.64 Kg, with the most extensive feed dominance being Melastoma malabathricum (791.28 Kg/day), much as 40.81% of the total forage productivity of elephants.
+With this result, the same with previous research that reported the most elephant's feed dominance is Melastoma malabathricum (28.26 Kg/day) (Tohir et al., 2016); besides, another study said that the most preferred of elephant's feed dominance by Imperata cylindrica (Rahmanda et al., 2020).
 The entire productivity value obtained for the area of grazing sites per day is almost sufficient for the needs of Sumatran elephants.
-According to Shoshani & Eisenberg (1982), on daily basis, an elephant need to feed as much as 10% of the bodyweight.
+According to Shoshani & Eisenberg (1982), per day, elephants need to feed as much as 10% of the bodyweight of each elephant.
 The bodyweight of the Sumatran elephant in the area is an average of 2,200 Kg, so it requires as much as 220 Kg of feed/head/day.
-There are ten Sumatran elephants, so they need 2,200 Kg/day of feed.
+There are ten individual Sumatran elephants, so they need 2,200 Kg/day of feed.
 This feed shortage can be corrected by extending the chain-link or developing habitat.
 Adequacy of additional feed and supplements must be met by weighing the weight of the meal according to the elephant's needs and establishing a system of cooperation with the community as a supplier of elephant feed (Martiani, 2002).

-The additional feed given to elephants is King grass (Pennisetum purpuphoides) and palm fronds.
-SETC does not yet have a tool to measure the weight of appropriate elephant feed, so mahout's weight measurement is carried out using estimates based on Olson (2004).
-Size of feed weight is essential because it will affect spread needed for elephant health measurement.
-SETC facility seeks to increase the quantity of elephant feed availability by planting a 2 Ha area with King grass so that the King grass can be fed fresh.
+The additional feed was given to elephants in King grass (Pennisetum purpuphoides) and palm fronds.
+In SETC does not yet have a tool to weigh the appropriate elephant feed, so mahout's weight measurement is carried out using estimates based on Olson (2004).
+Size of feed weight is essential because it will affect spread needs an elephant health calculation.
+SETC area seeks to increase the quantity of elephant feed availability by cultivating 2 Ha of King grass so that the King grass is given in new condition.
 After harvesting, mahout immediately passes it to the elephants for immediate consumption.
 Supplements are foods with unique ingredients usually only given to elephants in fatigue, illness, malnutrition, and old age.
-Supplements available in SETC are bran or pellets, brown sugar, brown rice, and sugarcane stalks given once a month or according to the elephant's needs.
-Mahout adjusted the supplementation because not all elephants wanted to take supplements as a whole, seeing some elephants being selective in the choice of feed they consume; this is because elephants are very subjective in choosing the type of food (Olson, 2004).
+Supplements available in SETC are bran or pellets, brown sugar, brown rice, and sugarcane stalks gave once a month or according to the elephant's needs.
+Mahout adjusted the supplementation because not all elephants wanted to take supplements as a whole, seeing some elephants being selective in the choice of feed they consumed; this is because elephants are very subjective in choosing the type of food (Olson, 2004).
 Some mahouts provide supplements by giving separate doses while still paying attention to the nutritional content and rules according to the SETC's manager's standards, such as rice bran.
 Rice bran contains high nutrients and is very useful for elephants who have strenuous activities and can increase the bodyweight of thin elephants.
 Sugarcane pellets and stalks are highly nutritional and thus suitable for tired and overworked elephants (Phuangkum et al., 2005).

-3.3.
 Elephant Welfare Assessment